ptaconet/modisfast/joss-paper/paper.md

 # Statement of need

-Data from EO satellites are a crucial and increasingly valuable resource for monitoring and understanding our planet, especially in the context of global change.
-EO data from the NASA are among the richest and longest-standing in the field.
-Iconic and widely NASA EO data collections include the MODIS Land products [@JUSTICE20023], the VIIRS products - which continue the legacy of MODIS [@ROMAN2024113963], and the GPM mission products [@SkofronickJackson2017].
-Collectively, these products have provided essential data for over 20 years, enabling the study of Earth's dynamics.
-They support research in climate change, disaster response, biodiversity, ecosystem monitoring, ecology, public health, and more [@modis-applications].
+EO satellite data are invaluable for monitoring and understanding our planet, with NASA's datasets like MODIS [@JUSTICE20023], VIIRS [@ROMAN2024113963], and GPM [@SkofronickJackson2017] among the most important.
+These collections have provided crucial data for over 20 years, supporting research in areas such as climate change, disaster response, biodiversity, public health, and more [@modis-applications].

-Despite the growing availability of EO data, accessing and utilizing them remains challenging due to large file sizes and complex multidimensional layers [@AGNOLI2023122357], especially for long time series and in areas with limited internet.
-This complexity can lead to underutilization or fragmented data processing workflows, hindering transparent and reproducible open science.
-While powerful tools like [Google Earth Engine](https://earthengine.google.com/) [@GORELICK201718] offer some solutions, they have drawbacks such as proprietary and energy-intensive software.
-To fully realize the potential of EO data for global research and decision-making, it is crucial to simplify, lighten and streamline access while maintaining an open-source framework.
+However, despite the increasing availability of EO data, accessing and utilizing them remains challenging [@AGNOLI2023122357].
+The large file sizes and complex multidimensional layers make it difficult to work with long time series, especially in regions with limited internet infrastructure.
+This complexity often leads to underutilization of data, fragmented workflows, and reliance on proprietary, energy-intensive tools like [Google Earth Engine](https://earthengine.google.com/), which can hinder transparent and reproducible Open Science.

-In this context we have developed `modisfast`, an open-source R package [@R] designed to simplify, streamline, and speed-up the download and import of MODIS, VIIRS, and GPM time series for R users.
-Enhancing the existing R ecosystem for accessing MODIS data, `modisfast` introduces new features and supports additional data sources.
-Built on the [OPeNDAP](https://www.opendap.org/) protocol, `modisfast` allows users to apply spatial, temporal, and band/layer filters during the download phase, optimizing data retrieval and processing.
-The package also supports parallelized downloads for increased efficiency.
-Thus, `modisfast` facilitates access to a set of EO data for R users, while using and promoting open-source international standards for data access.
+To address these challenges, we developed `modisfast`, an R [@R] package designed to simplify and speed-up the download and import of MODIS, VIIRS, and GPM time series for R users.
+Built on the [OPeNDAP](https://www.opendap.org/) protocol, `modisfast` enhances the existing R ecosystem of tools for accessing MODIS data by introducing new features and supporting additional data sources.
+It allows users to apply spatial, temporal, and band/layer filters during the download phase, optimizing data retrieval and processing while promoting open-source international standards for data access.

 # Target audience